-- An academic teaching facility in support of the Lincoln curriculum.
+- As an academic teaching facility in support of the Lincoln curriculum.

-- A regional training center for state, federal agencies and the private industry.
+- As a regional training center for state, federal agencies and private industry.

-- A facility for faculty and staff of Lincoln University and other academic institutions who wish to use GIS and remote sensing techniques in research endeavors.
+- As a facility for faculty and staff of Lincoln University and other academic institutions who wish to use GIS and remote sensing techniques in research endeavors.

-- A specialized entity of Lincoln University where staff are available to contract projects in the applications of GIS, image processing or related technologies.
+- As a specialized entity of Lincoln University where staff are available to conduct projects in the applications of GIS, image processing or related technologies.

 A Windows-based laboratory equipped with state-of-the-art hardware and software.